Because all of life is stories.

 Kings of the Wyld imagines a fantasy world in which mercenary bands are worshipped like the rock gods of yore.
-They tour the Heartwyld, a dark and deadly forest filled with all sorts of deadly, people shredding monstrosities.
+They tour the Heartwyld, a dark and deadly forest filled with all sorts of terrible, people shredding monstrosities.
 They are the elite, the best of the best, and they are celebrated for it.
 The most elite and celebrated of this group is Saga, a band whose fame stretched the world over.
 But that was many, many, many years ago.

 Fast forward twenty years to present day and Saga has long since disbanded, it’s members moved on into retirement.
 Clay “Slowhand” Cooper is a member of the town watch in an out of the way hamlet, he has a wife, a daughter, dreams of opening an inn.
 It’s a quiet life.
 Until his old pal and bandmate Gabriel appears at his door, begging help to save the life of his daughter, and with a mission that is most certainly glorious, suicidal, and stupid.

 Eames weaves together an incredibly fun story that never manages to take itself all that seriously, while still touching all the right emotional notes to keep us invested in the fates of these lovable and highly competent morons.
 Once Clay is onboard with Gabriel’s mad scheme, the rest of the band begin to fall in line.
 It goes a little something like this:

 It would be just like old times, except that Moog was dying of an incurable ailment, Mattrick was hideously out of shape, Gabriel—their proud and fearless leader—had gone meek as a newborn kitten, and Clay wanted nothing more than to go home, hug his wife, and tell his darling daughter stories of grand exploits that were all, thankfully, far behind him.